shaack/cm-web-modules/README.md

 svjs are ES6 (ECMAScript 6) JavaScript modules, used for coding [chessmail](http://www.chessmail.eu).

-The main purpose of the svjs modules is, to prevent huge libraries, and to provide needed functionality with the smallest and cleanest amount of code possible.
+The main purpose of the svjs modules is, to prevent the usage of large libraries, and to provide needed functionality with the smallest and cleanest amount of code possible.

 All svjs modules have no external dependencies, they don't use jQuery or other frameworks.
 They are written with modern vanilla JavaScript in ECMAScript 6 syntax.